fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/subawards.md

 FORMAT: 1A
 HOST: https://api.usaspending.gov

-# Subawards
+# Subawards [/api/v2/subawards/]

-These endpoints are used to power USAspending.gov's subaward listings.

-# Subaward List
+This endpoint returns a list of data that is associated with the award profile page.

+## List filtered subawards [POST /api/v2/subawards/]

 This endpoint returns a filtered set of subawards.

-## Subawards [/api/v2/subawards/]

-This endpoint returns a list of data that is associated with the award profile page.

-### Subawards [POST]

 + Request (application/json)
     + Attributes (object)